manikantag/temenos-SCALE2020/Lab 2 - Payments Experience/Module2-GetPaymentsBasedOnOrdering.md

 3. To get list of all payments for a customer, add “?orderingCustomerId=<CustomerID>” in API link

-4. Click Send to execute API, it will get all Payments for ordering customer 100343
+4. Click Send to execute API, it will get all Payments for ordering customer 100343.
+You must paste the payload in "raw" format and ensure your content type is set to "application/json” under Headers.

 ![image](https://github.com/temenos/SCALE2020/blob/main/Lab%202%20-%20Payments%20Experience/images/image009.png)